Atlanta and West Point 290: Revenue service

-No. 290 along with sister locomotive No. 190, are both heavy P-74 Pacific steam locomotives built in March 1926 by the Lima Locomotive Works in Lima, Ohio.
+No. 290 and sister locomotive No. 190 are both heavy P-74 Pacific steam locomotives built in March 1926 by the Lima Locomotive Works in Lima, Ohio.
 They were copies of the USRA Heavy Pacific design, which was the basis of the Erie K-5 design built in 1919.
 The primary difference is being the slightly smaller drivers of 73 in as opposed to the USRA's 79 in drivers.
 These two locomotives also had combustion chambers in their boilers as did the USRA design.
 No. 290 was assigned to the Atlanta and West Point Railway (A&WP), while No. 190 served the Western Railway of Alabama (WRA).
-Both roads were under the common control of the Georgia Railroad and all operated as essentially one railroad, although being legally separate.

 Nos.
-290 and 190 were both assigned to ferry the Southern Railway's (SOU) Crescent passenger train on the West Point Route between Atlanta, Georgia and Montgomery, Alabama.
-While one locomotive was traveling southbound with the Crescent, the other would take the northbound counterpart.
-The locomotives would then be turned around at their terminal point for the reverse run.
-As a result, it was common to see both locomotives in both Atlanta and Montgomery.
-However, WRA and A&WP crews would swap in West Point, Georgia where the two lines met.
-When the train arrived in Montgomery, the Louisville and Nashville Railroad (L&N) would complete the final leg of the Crescent train's journey to New Orleans, Louisiana.
+290 and 190 were both assigned to ferry the Southern Railway's (SOU) Crescent Limited and Piedmont Limited passenger trains on the West Point Route between Atlanta, Georgia and Montgomery, Alabama.
+Although the WRA and A&WP were legally separate railroads, they operated as one under the common control of the Georgia Railroad.
+As a result locomotives from both the WRA and A&WP were common to find in both Atlanta and Montgomery.
+However, crews would swap in West Point, Georgia where the two lines met.
+When the train arrived in Montgomery, the Louisville and Nashville Railroad (L&N) would complete the final leg of both trains' journey to New Orleans, Louisiana.

 During the 1940s, Nos.
-290 and 190 were given upgrades such as multiple-bearing crossheads replacing their original alligator crossheads and a Standard HT mechanical stoker was added inside the tender to deliver the coal from the bunker into the firebox.
+290 and 190 were given upgrades such as multiple-bearing crossheads replacing their original alligator crossheads and a Standard HT mechanical stoker was added inside the tender to deliver the coal from the bunker into the firebox and preventing the fireman from shoveling coal multiple times when doing long-distance runs.